 Horry County Fire Rescue is a combination career-volunteer organization which provides fire suppression, emergency medical services and response to all hazards in the unincorporated areas of Horry County.

-Horry County covers more than 1,134 square miles, making it the largest county east of the Mississippi.
+Horry County covers more than 1,134 square miles.
 One of the largest tourist destinations in the country, Myrtle Beach, and the entire Grand Strand area is located within the County.

 Staffing for the department consists of more than 350 full-time staff and more that 250 volunteers.
 The Department is split into four battalions geographically.
 The department provides Basic and Advanced Life Support ambulances throughout the county.
 The County operates 40 stations between the career and volunteer staff.